 Go to Tools > Measure > Polylength or press SHIFT+ ALT+Q. The Polylength measurement mode is engaged.

-- Alternatively, click Polylength on the Measurement panel.
+- Alternatively, click Polylength on the Measurements panel.

-- Click the end points of the first line segment.
+- In the document, click the end points of the first line segment.

 - Click the end point of the next line segment.
 Repeat this process to create as many line segments as desired.